 Equity price risk is the risk that the fair values of equity securities decrease as a result of changes in the levels of equity indices and the value of individual securities.
-The Group is exposed to equity price risk arising from listed equity securities classified as equity investments at fair value through profit or loss (Note 20) as at 31 December 2018.
+The Group is exposed to equity price risk arising from equity securities classified as equity investments at fair value through profit or loss (Note 19) and equity investments at FVTOCI (Note 17) as at 31 December 2019 and 2018.
 The Group's listed investments are mainly listed on the Hong Kong Stock Exchange and are valued at quoted market prices at the end of the reporting period.